I’ve just been on a high this week after working through my personal, year-end retreat.

 Step 3: What was I hoping to do that I didn’t do this year?

 I’m not quite sure I identified any of those items.
-I do have a list here somewhere in the office of some of the great ideas I had for 2021.
+I do have a list here somewhere in the office of some of the great ideas I had for the year.

 And then we went off the rails.

-As I sit here looking at this, there were some things that I wanted do, but really if I think about it, I pivoted, I adapted, I adjusted in the midst of COVID and did some things that I wasn’t expecting to do.
+As I sit here looking at this, there were some things that I wanted do this past year, but really if I think about it, I pivoted, I adapted, I adjusted and did some things that I wasn’t expecting to do.

 We pivot, we adjust – but measuring how we line up with goals is a good reflection.